BPRC-Bioinfo/VDJ-insights/README.md

 - `-f <flanking_genes>`, `--flanking-genes <flanking_genes>`: This flag specifies a comma-separated list of flanking genes, e.g., `MGAM2,EPHB6`.
 Add them as pairs.
 Required with `-a/--assembly`. (default: None)

 - `--default`: This optional flag uses default settings for the analysis.
-It cannot be used in conjunction with `-f/--flanking-genes`.
+It cannot be used with `-f/--flanking-genes`.

 ### Optional flags